 I’ve sent in my registration but I am wondering if I’ve been accepted…

 We will make it our goal to respond to you in less than 10 days.
 If you haven’t heard from us regarding your registration, remember all primary contacts will be notified via e-mail unless they cannot be reached by that means.
-Be sure to set your e-mail account so that messages from email@example.com will not be intercepted by spam filters.
+Be sure to set your e-mail account so that messages from NW Scottish Fiddlers, or from our registrar, Rachel Knight, will not be intercepted by spam filters.

 What is the Chaperone Policy?
 Can I come by myself?

 Anyone under the age of 18 requires a chaperone or a proxy to be on site at all times.
 Please indicate whom to contact in the event of an emergency.
-Send details to firstname.lastname@example.org.
-Chaperones are not required to pay the registration and workshop fee, but will need to pay for lodging and meals (if staying at Camp Casey), and the concert (if attending).
+Send details to our registrar.
+Chaperones who are NOT enrolled in the workshop are not required to pay the registration and workshop fee, but will need to pay for a concert ticket, lodging and meals (if staying at Camp Casey).

 When is the Alasdair Fraser and Natalie Haas concert?